Madison Worker’s Compensation Attorney

 When not at work, she enjoys biking, latin dancing, playing board games, and attending community events such as summer festivals and Forward Madison Flamingos soccer matches.

-Attorney Postel graduated cum laude from the University of Wisconsin law school in 2017 and joined Hawks Quindel as a bilingual associate attorney in 2019.
+Attorney Postel graduated magna cum laude from the University of Wisconsin law school in 2017 and joined Hawks Quindel as a bilingual associate attorney in 2019.

 During law school, Attorney Postel worked for the Economic Justice Institute’s Immigrant Justice Clinic, representing incarcerated clients facing deportation proceedings and victims of crime seeking permanent residency through the U nonimmigrant status (U visa).
 Attorney Postel helped to organize a law student volunteer trip to a family detention center in Dilley, Texas, to represent detained mothers and children seeking asylum in the United States.
 In law school, Attorney Postel also created a new legal education program for Madison teens called Street Law, in collaboration with Madison Police Officer Jared Prado, Centro Hispano of Dane County, and the University of Wisconsin Law School.